-Rarely gynecomastia may be secondary to genetic abnormalities or abnormally high levels of circulating sex hormones due to various reasons like, tumours, Liver disease, kidney disease or side effect of certain drugs or use of anabolic steroids.
+Rarely gynecomastia may be secondary to genetic abnormalities or abnormally high levels of circulating sex hormones due to various reasons like tumors, Liver disease, kidney disease or a side effect of certain drugs or use of anabolic steroids.

 What are the symptoms and signs?